 The ad must not appear again in the form complained about.

-other words, to people who had experienced unfortunate mishaps or who had enjoyed improbable success.
+words, to people who had experienced unfortunate mishaps or who had enjoyed improbable success.
 The character stated Here in Alsace, live the most intelligent dogs in the world, the Alsace-tians.
-They deliver Kronenbourg to the deserving
+They deliver Kronenbourg to the deserving .
+In one

-.
-In one scenario, a monk who had been ringing church bells had become entangled in the ropes and the dogs set him free.
+scenario, a monk who had been ringing church bells had become entangled in the ropes and the dogs set him free.
 Afterwards he was given a pint of Kronenbourg.
-In another scenario, a local postman had fallen off his bike into a snowdrift
+In another scenario, a local postman had fallen off his bike into a snowdrift and was trapped

 could enhance confidence; and